-A student who has successfully completed at least one module but is unable to complete the course due to documented unforeseeable extraordinary circumstances may apply for an extension for extraordinary circumstances (EEC).
+A student who has successfully completed at least one module or the equivalent but is unable to complete the course due to documented unforeseeable extraordinary circumstances may apply for an extension for extraordinary circumstances (EEC).
 The request must be submitted via the TLC portal seven days after the release of final grades as indicated on Trident's Academic Calendar.

 The student will be required to submit official documentation of unforeseeable extraordinary circumstances (see examples below).
-Requests will be reviewed by the Committee on Academic Standards (CAS).
-All CAS decisions are final.
+Requests for certificate, diploma, undergraduate, and graduate students will be reviewed by the Committee on Academic Standards (CAS).
+Requests for doctoral students will be reviewed by the Program Director.
+All CAS and/or Program Director decisions are final.
 Appeals for further review will not be granted.